faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 Crash Reports are just one part of a much bigger diagnostic reporting story.

 Ordinarily as application developers, we don't need to look much further.
-However, if our problems are potentially triggered by an unexplained series of events or a more complex system interaction with hardware or Apple provided system services, then not only do we need to look at our crash reports, we need to study the system diagnostics.
+However, if our problems are potentially triggered by an unexplained series of events or a more complex system interaction with hardware or Apple provided system services, then not only do we need to look at our Crash Reports, we need to study the system diagnostics.

 ### Extracting System Diagnostic Information
 When understanding the environment that gave rise to our crash, we may need to install Mobile Device Management Profiles (to switch on certain debugging subsystems), or create virtual network interfaces (for network sniffing).
 Apple provides a great web page covering each scenario.  @apple-sysdiag